 The Luck Factor introduces an unpredictable yet fascinating variable into the equation.
 Whether it’s stumbling upon a rare item in a game or being at the right place at the right time in the business world, luck can dramatically alter one’s economic trajectory.

 The Luck Factor is why some people are disproportionally richer than others.
 Some people win the lottery, while others start a business that has perfect timing to meet the needs of a billion customers.
 Their “reward” cannot be calculated in how much Labor x Skill they put in, but more as an outlier wildcard in the Luck Factor.
-As you know, most people who buy lottery tickets just waste their money, and the majority of people who start businesses fail and even go into a lot of detrimental debt.
+As you know, most people who buy lottery tickets just waste their money, and the majority of people who start businesses fail and even go into detrimental debt.
+The luck factor works both ways, and there is no need to be outraged by the ones that happened to be lucky.

 Some economies have more mechanisms regarding luck and probability, which means there is more thrill and excitement, but also more risk and loss involved.
 This just depends on whether the userbase likes to be in a stable “work hard and grow” society, or the “Wild West” where you could achieve glory or die every day.